project-orva/core-webapp/docs/purpose.md

 - Core Real-Time-Chat

 ### Login
-If a user is not root or admin then the a prompt that the sys admin has been notified will be shown- additionally, a post request should be made to the `/tango` route with the user information realvent to the spec.
+If a user is not root or admin then the a prompt that the sys admin has been notified will be shown- additionally, a post request should be made to the `/tango` route with the user information relevant to the spec.
 (Ideally these instances should be handled on the server side, but for learning sake we will do them client side).

 ### Home
-After successful login, a user should be presented with an anyaltics dashboard.
+After successful login, a user should be presented with an analytics dashboard.

 __Dashboard MVP__
 - active users in pie graph of total